Hereditary Cancer Testing for Women

-Advanced Gynecology is happy to newly be offering testing for cancer susceptibility genes to women with a family history of certain types of cancers.
+Advanced Gynecology is happy to offer testing for cancer susceptibility genes to women with a family history of certain types of cancers.
 We currently offer testing for both Hereditary Breast and Ovarian Cancer syndrome (HBOC) and Lynch syndrome.

 HBOC is caused by mutations in the BRCA gene.
 If you have breast or ovarian cancers in your family or Jewish ancestry, you may meet criteria for testing for this gene.

 Lynch Syndrome, or HNPCC (hereditary non-polyposis colorectal cancer), is associated with cancers of the colon, endometrium (inner uterine lining), stomach, ovaries, ureter or renal pelvis (kidney), biliary tract (related to gallbladder), small bowel, pancreas, brain, or sebaceous adenomas.

 If you have any of these cancers in your family, it is generally recommended that the person with the cancer undergo testing first, but in many cases, this is not possible or feasible.
 Please, attempt to find out at what ages the family member’s cancer was diagnosed.